 In a contradiction of homework helping students from lower-income families, a study by researchers found that economically disadvantaged students were less likely to do homework, especially if they have no access to computers or the internet.
 Moreover, economically disadvantaged students usually hold part-time jobs, lowering their chances of finishing their homework, or forcing them to stay up all night.

-Although some people argue that this can be solved by a private tutor, the numbers simply do not add up: too often, lower-income families cannot possibly afford a private tutor, which in turn, disadvantages their children in the long run.
+Although some people argue that this can be solved by a private home tuition agency, the numbers simply do not add up: too often, lower-income families cannot possibly afford a private tutor, which in turn, disadvantages their children in the long run.

 Younger Students Might Not Benefit from Homework